PlebLab/Top-Builder/README.md

 <details>
 <summary><b>Q3: What are the stages of the application process?</b></summary>
 A3: The process includes submitting an application.
 PlebLab will review the application and contact the team to schedule a call.
 Selected teams will be added to the PlebLab internal chat to receive mentorship from the PlebLab community starting on January 13th, 2023.
 Afterward, teams will use GitHub detailing the team, idea, and details, followed by updates from various phases of development, project milestones, and tournament review.
-The final six teams will be selected on Thursday, Feb 26th, 2024.
+The final six teams will be selected on Saturday, Feb 24th, 2024.
 PlebLab will contact the teams to come to Austin for Startup Day.
 </details>

 <details>